 Have fun and start small with these slight variations that won’t overwhelm.

 Try the same seat with different fabric colors, patterns, and textures around your dining room table.
-The Montclair Dining Chair by Keystone makes a great candidate.

 Our selection of customizable Amish-made furniture makes it simple to mix and match dining furniture to make a room that’s all your own.